Once you’ve started directing effort and funds toward earning income as a musician, congratulations, you’re in the music business!

 Cash Planning and Budgeting

-Touring is expensive and fraught with unforeseen expenses like vehicle and gear repairs, weather-related problems and a myriad of other unplanned possibilities.
-Recording costs can also get away from you if you’re not careful.
+Touring is expensive and fraught with unforeseen expenses like vehicle and gear repairs, weather-related problems, cancelled gigs and more.
+As well, recording costs can also get away from you if you’re not careful.

 This is why planning a tour or an album should include a budget with a contingency amount.
 It’s a valuable exercise that will help you to stay financially focused.